 Business Organizational Structure

-Outline who will do what in your company.
+Outline who will be responsible for the smooth operation of your company.
 Provide information about the experience and background of everyone on your team.

 - Create an organizational chart that shows your business structure.